soderlind/delicious-tagroll-shortcode/readme.txt

 == Changelog ==
+= 2.1.3 =
+* Tested in WordPress 3.9, bumped version number
+* The plugin no longer supports PHP 4.x
 = 2.1.2 =
 * Bugfix, You need this version if you are using PHP prior to version 5.3 = 2.1.1 =